1. Mold

 Immune Response

 When you are exposed to mold your body can have an immune response.
-This response is triggered by the mold spores that you have inhaled that were emitted into the air.
+This response is triggered by the mold spores you have inhaled that were emitted into the air.

 Common Symptoms of Mold Exposure